What is GDPR compliance?

 Amid the controversies surrounding the protection of personal information online with social media titans like Facebook, GDPR is a European legal protocol that holds different businesses to a standard of honesty and transparency with what they do with their customers’ private data online.

-What is HIPAA compliance?
+What is a HIPAA compliance website?

 HIPPA stands for Health Insurance Portability and Accountability Act of 1996.